Recommendations for visual predictive checks in Bayesian workflow

 1 Introduction

 Assessing the sensibility of model predictions and their fit to observations is a key part of most model building workflows.
 These assessments may reveal that the model predictions poorly represent (or replicate) the observed data, prompting the modeller to either improve their model, or adjust their confidence in the predictions accordingly.
-In this paper, we focus on examples rising from Bayesian workflows (Gabry et al. 2019; Gelman et al. 2020), such as posterior predictive checking [PPC; Box (1980);Rubin (1984); Gelman, Xiao-Li, and Stern (1996); Gelman et al. (2013)], and visualizations of data, posterior, and posterior predictive distributions.
+In this paper, we focus on examples rising from Bayesian workflows (Gabry et al. 2019; Gelman, Vehtari, et al. 2020), such as posterior predictive checking [PPC; Box (1980); Rubin (1984); Gelman et al. (1996); Gelman et al. (2013)], and visualizations of data, posterior, and posterior predictive distributions.
 Visualization of data distribution is useful even if we do not do any modeling.
 In Bayesian inference, the posterior distribution presents the uncertainty in the parameter values after conditioning on data, and the posterior predictive distribution presents the uncertainty in the predictions for new observations.
 The posterior inference is often performed using Monte Carlo methods (Štrumbelj et al. 2024), and posterior and posterior predictive distributions are then represented with draws from these distributions.
-In the same way as we visualize data distributions, we can visualize posterior and posterior predictive distributions.
+In the same way as we visualize data distributions, we can visualize posterior and predictive distributions.
 In posterior predictive checking, we compare the data distribution to the posterior predictive distribution.
+The predictive distribution is not expected to coincide exactly with the observed data.
+For example, the posterior predictive distribution of a Bayesian model typically exhibits heavier tails than the true underlying data-generating distribution.
+Consequently, effective visual comparisons should focus on whether the predictive distribution is consistent with observed data rather than on exact agreement.
 If these distributions are not similar, the model is misspecified and we should consider improving the model.
 These visualizations are also applicable to prior predictive checking, where one might compare prior predictive samples to some reference values rising from domain knowledge (Wesner and Pomeranz 2021), and to cross-validation predictive checking where data are compared to cross-validation predictive distributions to avoid double use of data.

-(Kumar et al. (2019)).
-We have seen many times where students and modellers use commonly recommended visualizations without realizing that in their context, the specific visualization is the wrong one and either useless or even misleading.
+The purpose of this paper is to illustrate common issues in visual predictive checking, to provide better recommendations for different use cases, and to provide diagnostics to automatically warn if a useless or misleading visualization is used.
+Together we have decades of experience in teaching visual predictive checking and helping modellers use popular visual predictive checking tools such as those implemented in bayesplot (Gabry and Mahr (2024)) and ArviZ (Martin et al. (2026)).
+We have seen many times students and modellers use commonly recommended visualizations without realizing that, in their context, the specific visualization is incorrect, useless, or even misleading.
 Backed up with arguments from recent studies in uncertainty visualization, we provide a summary of methods we recommend.
 These methods are aimed to offer an informed basis for decision-making, be it for the modeller to improve on the model or for the end user to set expectations on the performance of the model.

 The visualizations we discuss should be considered as broadly-applicable tools aimed to give insight into the overall goodness of model fit to the observations, as well as to possible deviations in certain parts of the predictive density.
 Most modeling workflows benefit from additional visualizations tailored to their specific use cases, as there is no general visual or numeric check that would reveal every aspect of the predictive capabilities of any given model.
 Some commonly-used methods for visualizing model predictions have risen from comparisons of continuous variables, and as such have varying degrees of usability for assessing predictions with discrete values.
 Some may not work with all continuous cases, in case of sharp upper or lower bounds in the set of possible values the prediction can take.